Eric Braun

 BIO

-Eric Braun, Ed.D., is an Associate Director of Student Services and Retention in the College of Education and Social Services (CESS).
-He serves as the Academic Advisor for first-year students in the College’s Elementary Education and Secondary Education programs.
-Eric also provides department leadership in student recruitment, retention, and assessment.
+Eric Braun, Ed.D., is an Associate Director of Student Services in the College of Education and Social Services.
+He serves as the Academic Advisor for new students in Elementary Education.
+He provides department leadership in student assessment, recruitment, retention, and awards.
+Finally, Eric has Dean's Office oversight for the College's undergraduate schedule of courses.

 Bio

-Eric Braun, Ed.D., is an Associate Director of Student Services and Retention in the College of Education and Social Services (CESS).
-He serves as the Academic Advisor for first-year students in the College’s Elementary Education and Secondary Education programs.
-Eric also provides department leadership in student recruitment, retention, and assessment.
+Eric Braun, Ed.D., is an Associate Director of Student Services in the College of Education and Social Services.
+He serves as the Academic Advisor for new students in Elementary Education.
+He provides department leadership in student assessment, recruitment, retention, and awards.
+Finally, Eric has Dean's Office oversight for the College's undergraduate schedule of courses.